theebruno/ubuntunetdatatool/README.md

 #### Administrators

+The admin controls all features of the system. what can admin do:

--Create and view surveys
+*Create and view surveys
--Edit and delete surveys
+*Edit and delete surveys
--Disable surveys
+*Disable surveys
--Create and Assign NRENs to users.
+*Create and Assign NRENs to users.
--view various reports connected to NRENs
+*view various reports connected to NRENs
--Create users and assign rol
+*Create users and assign rol
--Edit their profile.
+*Edit their profile.

-## Functional requirements of thystem
+## Functional requirements of the system

 - Users and admins should be able to sign into the system.
 - Users and admins should be authenticated basing on there roles.